 STAND PLAN SUBMISSION IS APPLICABLE TO THE FOLLOWING EXHIBITORS:

-- Space Only stands including Double Deckers
+• All Space Only Stands including Double Decker Stands

-All Space Only exhibitors must submit fully detailed and scaled technical plans for approval on structural soundness and compliance with the rules and regulations set out in the IBC Exhibitor Manual, venue and EU health and safety regulations including the use of venue and EU permitted stand build materials and electrics.
+All Space Only exhibitors must submit fully detailed and scaled technical plans for approval on structural soundness and compliance with the rules and regulations set out in the IBC Exhibition Manual, venue and EU health and safety regulations including the use of venue and EU permitted stand build materials and electrics.
 Exhibitors are reminded that it is their responsibility to ensure the stand design and build conforms to these regulations.

-One set of plans and the applicable Health & Safety documents must be submitted via the Abraxys Stand Plan Submission Form and must include as a minimum:
+WHAT PLANS MUST BE SUBMITTED AND TO WHOM - ALL STANDS: One set of plans and the applicable Health & Safety documents must be submitted to Abraxys via the Stand Plan Submission link, and must include as a minimum:

 1. Detailed technical plans in a recognised scale not less than 1:50 detailing:

-- Event name (IBC2023), Stand number & Exhibitor name
+• Event name (IBC2024), Stand number & Exhibitor name

-- Overall 3D graphic of the stand design
+• Overall 3D graphic of the stand design

-- Plan view clearly showing all dimensions, walling and major exhibits
+• Plan view clearly showing all dimensions, walling and major exhibits

-- Scaled side and height elevations showing a clear indication of the height of various elements including graphics
+• Scaled side and height elevations showing a clear indication of the height of various elements including graphics

-- Vision panels in all storage and/or meeting room doors
+• Vision panels in all storage and/or meeting room doors

-- Platforms – height, materials and details of wheelchair access ramp dimensions
+• Platforms – height, materials and details of wheelchair access ramp dimensions

-- Any rigged structures including dimensions and height of the rig
+• Any rigged structures including dimensions and height of the rig

-- Any hanging banners including their dimensions and hanging height from the floor
+• Any hanging banners including their dimensions and hanging height from the floor

 2. Onsite contact person and mobile phone number